Carol Fisher's Homepage

 It is easy to prove (later on) that every square, rectangle, and rhombus must be a parallelogram.

-A set of points is said to be convex if and only if given any two points in the set, the line segment containing the two points lies entirely in the set.
+A set of points is convex if and only if given any two points in the set, the line segment connecting the two points lies entirely in the set.

-A set of points that is not convex is said to be concave.
+A set of points that is not convex is concave.

-Recall that a polygon does not include its interior—the polygon is only the "boundary"—so clearly
+Recall that, strictly speaking, a polygon does not include its interior—the polygon is only the ‘boundary’.
+So, strictly speaking, line segments connecting points on the polygon go outside the polygon (first picture below).

 However, when we talk about polygons being convex or concave, it is conventional to include the interior.